altexdim/sourcemod-plugin-gungame/README.txt

 TODO
 ----
+    * Bug report:
+        - Also I have the other cvar that makes you loose a level if you nade your self set to off and players still loose a level if they nade them selves.
+Just a heads up.
+    * Think about this feature request:
+        I also would like to request that plugin could save level kills when level down.
+        For example when there are 3 kill levels and you have already killed 2 and somebody knifes you.
+Instead of starting from 0 kills on previous level you could continue from 2 kill.
+Many people on my server are constantly complaining one this issue.

+        My opinion is it's not a good idea, because it you loose a level you are loosing a level, not just some points.
+And actualy some levels can be 2 points, for example, and some levels can be just 1 point, and some 5 points, so how plugin should calculate what exactly points it should save?
+    + Feature request:
+        - configurable warmup weapon by cvar, ticking sound and move timer to screen bottom
+        - event which fire when GG warmup is over (usefull to enable/disable some plugins)
     + Feature request:
         Is it possible to enable friendly fire earlier than on nade level
     + Feature request: